iamsuryasonar/webdev-notes/React.md

 In this example, when the Increment button is clicked, the useEffect hook will run after the component has been updated and re-rendered, whereas the useLayoutEffect hook will run before the update is painted to the screen.
 This means that if you were to use useLayoutEffect to update the UI, the user might see the UI update before the update is complete, which can cause visual inconsistencies. useEffect, on the other hand, runs after the update is complete and is therefore safer to use for updating the UI.

-### Q.Write a custom hook which can be used to debounce user's input.
+### Q. Write a custom hook which can be used to debounce user's input.
 ->
 ```javascript
 const useDebounce = (value, delay) => {